shawnkim1022/voice-order/README.md

 The part worth showing is the layer that measures the app.
 An oracle scores about 7,620 simulated orders per run across roughly 150 scenarios, graded per slot (intent, quantity, size, temperature, options) into a root-cause failure taxonomy.
 Variance is measured across random seeds, so single-seed numbers are never quoted, and a held-out scenario split guards against overfitting the fixes to the test set.
 A machine-checked release gate blocks regressions, with a pass-rate floor and zero tolerance for silent staff-escalation.
 Twice, this data overturned my own assumptions about what was broken, which is the reason to build it.

 ## Honest limitations

 Pre-deployment and solo-built.
 Every number here comes from synthetic stress tests.
 Real users shaped the design through informal testing, but the system has not run a real-store pilot or a controlled test of the final build with blind users yet, and the persona and scenario frequencies are hypotheses to be re-weighted against real usage.

 ## Code access and license

 Proprietary, All Rights Reserved (see `LICENSE`).
 No usage rights are granted.
 Representative non-core code (the automation pipeline and property-based tests) is in [`code-samples/`](code-samples/).
 The domain lexicons, state-machine transitions, and model weights are withheld.
-Commercial licensing for franchise, enterprise, or public-sector use is by separate agreement.
+Commercial or organizational use requires separate written permission.

 ## Data acknowledgement